-Jon proceeded to present the effluent results for total nitrogen (TN) over the months of February - September.
+Jon proceeded to present the effluent results for total nitrogen (TN) over the months of February - December.
 The Consent Decree states that the seasonal monthly average (May thru October) for total nitrogen in the effluent be 8.0 mg/L or less.
-The data from the past several months shows that the TN concentration is decreasing which indicates that biomass necessary to accomplish nitrogen removal within the BAF has developed.
-The data for the month of November has been collected and the TN effluent concentration was below the permit limit set by the Consent Decree.
+The data for the month of December has been collected and the TN effluent concentration was below the permit limit set by the Consent Decree.
 Data for the 2020 season has been collected and the actual WWTF seasonal TN effluent average was 5.4 mg/L, below the Consent Decree permit limit.
 See the table below for a summary of TN Effluent data.